How It Works

 ### 6. Operator Escalation

-When a situation exceeds the agent's scope (clinical judgment calls, upset callers requesting a human, safety triggers), the system escalates to a human operator.
+When a situation exceeds the agent's scope (clinical judgment calls, upset callers requesting a human, safety triggers), the system can escalate to a human operator.
+The **Runs > Live** view ranks active work by urgency and opens takeover controls for the selected run in place.

-The architecture is conference-first: the patient, agent, and operator are all in the same conference call.
-The operator joins the existing call rather than receiving a transfer.
-This means:
+For voice, the architecture is conference-first: the patient, agent, and operator join the same call.
+The operator can:

 ### 7. Post-Call Processing

 Data captured during a live phone call is inherently uncertain.
-A patient might misspeak, the STT might mishear, or the agent might misinterpret.
-The verification pipeline catches these errors before they reach a system of record.
+A patient might misspeak, speech recognition might mishear, or the agent might misinterpret.
+The platform preserves that uncertainty rather than treating every extracted value as authoritative.

 After the call ends: